Young Pioneers (Soviet Union): Growth

 By the middle of 1923, the young organization had 75,000 members with hundreds of mature adult and teen instructors.
 Among other activities, Young Pioneer units, helped by the Komsomol members and leadership at all levels, played a great role in the eradication of illiteracy (Likbez policy) since 1923.
 Membership was at 161,000 in the beginning of 1924, 2 million in 1926, 13.9 million in 1940, and 25 million in 1974.
 Many Young Pioneer Palaces were built, which served as community centers for the children, with rooms dedicated to various clubs, such as crafts or sports.
 Thousands of Young Pioneer camps were set up where young people went during summer vacation and winter holidays.
 All of them were free of charge, sponsored by the government and the Trade Unions.
 By the 1930s, as Stalin's cult of personality was taking shape and the nation becoming a growing economic and later on a military superpower via the Five Year Plans and the expansion and modernization of the armed forces, the Pioneers were promoted as models of a true socialist future generation of youth determined to help bring the Soviet Union towards the total victory of communism at home in all sectors of society.

 During the Second World War the Pioneers worked hard to contribute to the war effort at all costs.
 Thousands of them died in battles as military personnel and in the resistance against Nazi Germany in its occupied territories as partisans and Pioneers under secrecy in enemy-occupied towns and cities, even in concentration camps.
 Four Pioneers would later receive the title Hero of the Soviet Union, and countless others were awarded various state orders, decorations and medals for acts of bravery and courage in the battlefield, on enemy lines and occupied territories.
 Pioneers in areas away from military operations assisted in the home front efforts to support the men and women fighting in the front lines, as well as in preparing to meet the requirements for wartime conscription service.

 Present

-After the ban of the Communist Party of the Soviet Union in 1991, the organization had to disband.
+Following the Dissolution of the Soviet Union and Boris Yeltsin's banning of the Communist Party of the Soviet Union in 1991, the organization also disbanded.
+However, the Communist Party of the Russian Federation had a successor organization which utilized the same uniforms and structure as the original pioneers.